ostdotcom/website-docupony/platform/sdk/docs/apis-in-sdks.md

 sidebar_label: API Endpoint Actions in SDKs
 ---

-OST Platform provides a full suite of robust RESTful APIs to integrate your Brand Token into your applications with ease.
+OST Platform provides a full suite of robust RESTful APIs to integrate your Token into your applications with ease.
 The APIs are packaged into Server Side SDKs and Mobile Wallet SDKs to enable a fast and smooth development experience.

 This page provides an overview of where each of the API endpoint actions are available -- in either the Server Side or Mobile Wallet SDKs or both.